Lindsey Halligan: White House positions (January–September 2025)

-Interim U.S. attorney for the Eastern District of Virginia (September 2025–present)
+Interim U.S. attorney for the Eastern District of Virginia (2025–2026)

+Appointment and indictments

-In September, Erik Siebert, the U.S. attorney for the Eastern District of Virginia, resigned after refusing to bring criminal cases against either Letitia James, the attorney general of New York, or James Comey, the former director of the Federal Bureau of Investigation.
+In September 2025, Erik Siebert, the U.S. attorney for the Eastern District of Virginia, resigned after refusing to bring criminal cases against either Letitia James, the attorney general of New York, or James Comey, the former director of the Federal Bureau of Investigation.
 After Siebert's dismissal, Boris Epshteyn, a Trump aide, approached Halligan about taking the position.
-On September 20, Trump announced that he would nominate Halligan—who has no prosecutorial experience—to succeed Siebert.
-According to The New York Times, attorney general Pam Bondi and deputy attorney general Todd Blanche questioned her viability for the role given her lack of experience.
-Two days later, Halligan was sworn in as the interim U.S. attorney, after which she resigned as staff secretary.
+On September 20, Trump announced that he would nominate Halligan—who had no prosecutorial experience—to succeed Siebert.
+According to The New York Times, Attorney General Pam Bondi and deputy attorney general Todd Blanche questioned her viability for the role given her lack of experience.
+Two days later, Halligan was sworn in as the interim U.S. attorney, though a court later ruled that Bondi lacked the authority to appoint U.S. attorneys.

 Halligan intended to ask a grand jury to indict Comey, despite an internal memorandum arguing that she should not bring charges against him.
 On September 25, with only days remaining before the five-year statute of limitations would have expired, Halligan signed Comey's indictment.
-In October, Halligan indicted Letitia James for alleged mortgage fraud.
+In October, Halligan indicted James for alleged mortgage fraud.
 On October 20, Comey's attorneys filed a motion for dismissal, alleging that Halligan's interim appointment was carried out in violation of federal law.
-The New York Times noted that "A ruling finding that Ms. Halligan was put into her post improperly could cause [prosecutorial] problems in Ms. James's case as well."

-As an interim U.S. attorney, Halligan has emphasized a strict zero-tolerance policy on the unauthorized disclosure of sensitive information at the Office of the U.S. Attorney for the Eastern District of Virginia.
+As an interim U.S. attorney, Halligan emphasized a strict zero-tolerance policy on the unauthorized disclosure of sensitive information.
 In October 2025, Lawfare reporter Anna Bower published a Signal exchange, in which Halligan raised complaints about the media's coverage and characterization of the James indictment.
 Days later, James filed a request with the judge in charge of her case, seeking to bar federal prosecutors from speaking with the media about evidence in the case, arguing that this was needed in order to ensure a fair trial.
 At the end of that month, Attorney General Bondi retroactively appointed Halligan as a "special attorney" to dispel doubt about the legitimacy of Halligan's initial appointment as a federal prosecutor.